What You Do (song)

 "What You Do" is a song by Polish singer Margaret.
 It was released as the lead single from her third studio album, Monkey Business (2017), on 12 May 2017.
 The song was written by Margaret, Arash, Robert Uhlmann, Anderz Wrethov and Thomas Karlsson, and produced by Uhlmann, Alex P and Victory.

-The single reached number 14 on the Polish Airplay Chart.
-It also charted in Russia and received radio airplay in Sweden (the single peaked at number one on the Rix FM chart).
+The single peaked at number 14 in Poland, and received radio airplay in Sweden where it reached number one on the Rix FM chart.

+Live recording of "What You Do" from Margaret's MTV Unplugged concert special was released on its accompanying live album in 2023.

 Music video

 A music video for the song was released on 12 May 2017.
 It was filmed in Cyprus, and directed by Konrad Aksinowicz.
 The video depicts Margaret as the star of a video game.